dyslexicanaboko/FJS/docs/DateTime.md

 You would think that the controversy would end with an index being required to set your month, but no. The `setMonth()` function has a logical bias embedded into it which I think is terrible.
 To be absolutely fair, the C# DateTime `AddMonth()` implementation has its own bias, but I think it makes FAR MORE SENSE.

 First off, the naming convention once again is misleading.
 The `setMonth()` function isn't setting the month using a mutator as the name implies.
 It is performing a calculation based on the number of days in that month.
 Again, totally misleading and unwarranted.
-Why was this function named like an mutator, when it isn't.
+Why was this function named like a mutator, when it isn't.
 The appropriate name should have been `addMonth()`.

 #### Examples